Floyd County, Rome and Cave Spring to consider a series of animal control ordinances

 One ordinance will prohibit long-term "tethering" where dog owners leave the animal outside chained within their yard.
 A second ordinance will seek to define the required amount of shelter for an animal, which is not defined in the existing ordinance.
 The third will address who pays the cost of the care for an animal while they are housed at Public Animal Welfare Services while an owner awaits trial.

-"We've had animals up there (Animal Control) for years, " said County Manager Jamie McCord.
-"They become institutionalized just waiting on trial which is not good for the animal or the person going to trial."
+"We've had animals up there for years, " said County Manager Jamie McCord.
+"They become institutionalized just waiting on trial, which is not good for the animal or the person going to trial."

 McCord said all three of the local governments have been looking at some of the animal control issues for months now and are finally ready to present revisions to the governing bodies later this month.

-The issue of chaining animals outside 24-7 seems to more of a problem in Rome and Cave Spring where some folks use their dogs as guard animals.
+The issue of chaining animals outside 24-7 seems to be more of a problem in Rome and Cave Spring, where some folks use their dogs as guard animals.

 In April, PAWS Director Jeff Mitchell told commissioners that tethering leads to anti-socialization and an increase in dog bites.
 Mitchell estimates that 65% of dog bite calls involve dogs that are chained up.

-Payment for anticipated cost of impoundment is designed to mimic current state law and recoup some of the cost of housing animals.
-Mitchell hopes that one of the intended consequences of the ordinance is that it will help free up cage space.
+Payment for anticipated cost of impoundment is designed to mirror current state law and recoup some of the cost of housing animals.
+Mitchell said one of the intended consequences of the ordinance is that it will help free up cage space.

 "We've got some more work to do on that," said County Commission Vice Chair Allison Watters.

-The ordinances, which are still being finalized according to city attorney Andy Davis, will be placed on first reading at the county meeting June 8 and the city meeting June 14.
-Public hearings and a final vote will be conducted by the county on June 22 and the city June 28.
+The ordinances -- which are still being finalized, according to Rome City Attorney Andy Davis -- will be placed on first reading at the county meeting June 8 and the city meeting June 14.
+Public hearings and a final vote will be conducted by the county on June 22 and by the city on June 28.